hixio-mh/node-red-contrib-bigmongo/README.md

 Similarly, the 7th operation will start only when another operation has finished.

 **New Operations: db, collection** - These operations will simply pass the db/collection instance, so they can be used directly (for example, in function nodes).
-The db instance is the same one that node-red-contrib-mongodb2 caches and shares between all relevant nodes - if you disconnect it, all the other mongodb2 nodes will fail.
+The db instance is the same one that node-red-contrib-bigmongo caches and shares between all relevant nodes - if you disconnect it, all the other bigmongo nodes will fail.
 Furthermore, the parallelism-limit does not consider the future operations that you will do with the db/collection instances.
 However, if there are many parallel operations, requesting the db/collection will block until some of these operations finish.